 ReLondon was commissioned by the London Borough of Hounslow to inform the council’s thinking on circularity as it delivers a feasibility study for the ‘Net Zero Neighbourhood’ residential scheme.

-ReLondon’s focus was to explore the potential to incorporate circular economy principles that could minimize embodied carbon, extend the longevity of net zero energy interventions, and minimise future waste creation.
+ReLondon’s focus was to explore the potential to incorporate circular economy principles that could minimise embodied carbon, extend the longevity of net zero energy interventions, and minimise future waste creation.

 ReLondon conducted interviews, a site-visit and desk-based analysis to establish suppliers’ understanding of and attitudes towards circular economy approaches in retrofits; as well as assessed market readiness of circular solutions for the typologies and upgrades under consideration.